rcrowther/django-modellink/README.md

 Set 'inline_pos' to 'top' and the inline form will display at the top of the admin form, not the bottom, Which sometimes makes visual sense (remember, there will only be one form to represent a Foreign keys, they will not multiply like the usual inline forms).

-### TODO
+#### TODO
 Yes, I'd like to target the foreign key inlines so they don't mix with regular inlines.
 But I don't have the time, so don't mix foreign key and regular inlines if using 'inline_pos'.

-## Read-only Foreign key displays
+### Read-only Foreign key displays
 Form fields and widgets to display foreign keys.

-### Form Fields
+#### The Form Fields
 Are based on a class ModelLinkGet.
-This passes the foreign key value untouched in a HiddenInput, thus satisfying validation (surely!).
+This passes the foreign key value untouched in a HiddenInput, thus satisfying validation.
 At the same time the field retrieves the Foreign key object and pokes it into the supplied widget.

-#### Why a field
+##### Why a field
-And why not a quick override of Django Admin's formfield_for_dbfield() method?
+...and why not a quick override of Django Admin's formfield_for_dbfield() method?
 Which many coders and their apps do?
 Because this is more general and simple, at the expense of an extra form element.
 Your choice.

-#### LinkIntegerField
+##### LinkIntegerField
 This is the form field most people need (most foreign keys link on an integer id key).
 Replace the form field in an Admin,

     from model_link.form_fields import LinkIntegerField